conan-io/docs/reference/conanfile/tools/gnu/pkgconfigdeps.rst

 Now, let's see how ``pkg_config_aliases`` property works step by step.

-Let's create our own ``myopenssl/1.0.0`` recipe and define several aliases like these ones:
+Let's create our own ``myopenssl/1.0.0`` recipe and define several aliases like the following:

 .. code:: python